exonum/exonum-doc/src/get-started/light-client.md

 # Exonum Light Client Tutorial

 !!! note
-    Light client is also available for Java language.
+    Light client is also available in Java language.
     Please refer to the [readme][lc-java] for details.

 In this tutorial we describe how to use the light client to interact with